-It has 2,500 square kilometres of lakes, river banks, and islets, as well as forests thick with baobab, fig trees, mahogany, and more.
+It has 2,500 square kilometers of lakes, river banks, and islets, as well as forests thick with baobab, fig trees, mahogany, and more.
 This is an area of spectacular scenery, home to a wonderful wealth of wildlife.
 And one way to explore the watery parts of the park is via an exciting canoe safari!

 Canoeing in Mana Pools is possible all year round, but we recommend May to September.
-The heat really sets in around October, with temperatures reaching over 38 °C. Of the seven camps we feature in our property pages, all include canoe trips in their activities menu, in addition to other river pursuits such as fishing, birding, and cruises!
+The heat really sets in around October, with temperatures reaching over 38 °C. Of the camps we feature in our property pages, all include canoe trips in their activities menu, in addition to other river pursuits such as fishing, birding, and cruises!

 It is thrilling to spend a morning, an afternoon, or a full day out on the water.
 You can check out not only the features of the four main pools and their surrounds but also the mighty Zambezi River, rushing along the border between Zambia and Zimbabwe.
 But the most exhilarating activity of all has to be the multi-day canoe trail, an opportunity to explore vast stretches of the Zambezi and enormous areas of the national park!